AY2324S2-CS2103T-W12-2/tp/docs/DeveloperGuide.md

 This operation is exposed in Storage as `ReadModuleMap`, which allows the `ModelManager` to populate its `ModuleMap` with data from the embedded file.
 With the model manager having the ModuleMap, this can now be accessed by the `Commands` in the `logic` package.

+### Handling of Student Module Allocation
+#### Proposed Implementation
+Details of Modules are stored separately in a `JSON` file.
+The concept of ModContacts requires us to assign module information to students as a way to indicate that the students are taking up those modules.

+As a result, the module code of a module is stored along with the student information instead of the whole module (i.e Module Title, Module Description, etc.).
+It was done this way to reduce redundancy between information and not to overcomplicate things.
+If were to include the whole module information within each student, then a change in the details of a mod would have required multiple changes across the students.

 --------------------------------------------------------------------------------------------------------------------

 <a id="misc-documentation"></a>